coderabbitai/coderabbit-docs/docs/guides/review-instructions.md

 This section explains how to add custom code review instructions for the entire project or specific file paths in your project using glob patterns.
 Developers can provide tailored review guidelines based on the file paths.
-These instructions are needed only if you want the reviewer to follow specific instructions besides the standard review.
+These instructions are needed only if you want CodeRabbit to follow specific instructions besides the standard review.

-Adding file path prompts allows developers to specify custom instructions for different parts of the codebase.
 For example, you may want to enforce a style guide by file types or directories.

 ### Sample Usage